caraml-dev/turing/README.md

 configure Turing routers from the Turing UI.
 Turing API creates the required workloads and components to run Turing routers.
 The Turing router will be accessible from the Router endpoint after a sucessful deployment.
+Turing also provides an ensembling job runner that can be run in batches instead of realtime.

 ![Turing architecture](./docs/assets/turing_architecture.png)